Gers08/testnet-automation/README.md

 ## Notes

-- Ensure your wallet has enough testnet funds for gas and operations.
+- Ensure your wallet has enough testnet funds (PHRS, USDC, USDT) for gas and operations.
 - Keep your `.env` file secure and never commit it to version control.
 - Designed for Pharos testnet only — do **not** use mainnet keys or endpoints.

 ---

-Feel free to open issues or contribute!
+🤝 Contributing
+Want to improve this tool or add new actions?
+Pull requests and issues are welcome!

+---

+📄 License
+MIT License © 2025 Gers08